KPPY 86

 On the Construction of Non-residually Finite Direct Limit of Finitely Presented Groups

+A group GG is called residually finite if for each 1gG1 \neq g \in G, there is a finite group HH and a homomorphism φ:GH\varphi : G \rightarrow H such that φ(g)H1\varphi(g) \neq_H 1.
 It is a famous open problem whether every hyperbolic group is residually finite, and is commonly believed that a non-residually finite hyperbolic group exists.

 Relatively hyperbolic groups which satisfy small cancellation conditions are closely related to hyperbolic groups.
-We construct a non-residually finite direct limit which satisfies small cancellation conditions $C(4)\&T(4)$, and consists of finitely presented relatively hyperbolic groups by using the upper presentations of 2-bridge link groups.
+We construct a non-residually finite direct limit which satisfies small cancellation conditions C(4)&T(4)C(4)\&T(4), and consists of finitely presented relatively hyperbolic groups by using the upper presentations of 2-bridge link groups.

 Sho Suda